 3.01.
-COMMUNICATION: Lori Olberg, Licensing, Voting & Records Coordinator, re: Accountability List
+COMMUNICATION: Lori Olberg, Licensing, Voting & Records Coordinator, re: Accountability List waive the reading, accept the communication and place it on file

 3.04.
-RESOLUTION: Approval of Eighth Amendment to Agreement of May 5, 1983, Between City of Burlington and Shelburne Limestone Corporation (Board of
+RESOLUTION: Approval of Eighth Amendment to Agreement of May 5, 1983, Between City of Burlington and Shelburne Limestone Corporation (Board of Finance) waive the reading and adopt the resolution

-Finance)

-^{}waive the reading and adopt the resolution